 How much does counseling cost?

-The private pay rate is $155 for the first session (about 1 hour or more) and $140 for all sessions after that (about 50 minutes).
+The private pay rate with a fully licensed counselor (LPC or LCSW) is $160 for the first session (about 1 hour or more) and $145 for all sessions after that (about 50 minutes).

 What is a superbill?

 It’s a type of form you can submit it to your insurance that gives basic information about your counseling sessions.
 With this form, your insurance can offer reimbursement for fees you paid towards counseling or may add the funds towards your deductible.
 Every plan is different so be sure to check with your insurance.

 La Luz Counseling is open Monday through Saturday.
 Office hours vary by counselor (find out which counselor works when: here).
 Counseling sessions are held both in the office and virtually which has allowed us to extend hours to weekdays, weekends and evenings.
 Please let our front office know what time frames will work best with your schedule and she will will pair you with a counselor who can accomodate.

 What is Telehealth Counseling?

 Telehealth counseling uses a technology to have counseling sessions remotely with tech devices like cell phones, computers, or iPads.
 It’s not a new practice and has actually been around for years so it’s very trustworthy (especially becuase we use HIPAA compliant platforms)!
 Sessions are offered virtually for those who prefer it, however, your counselor can only have sessions with you if you are physically located in Texas.
 If you will be out of State at your appointment time, please be sure to let your counselor know so you can reschedule your session.

 Yes!
 It’s great for anyone.
 There’s no need to wait for things to worsen or become even bigger problems- the sooner the better.
 If the client is 4 years old and older, give it a try.
 For the younger kiddos, we definitely recommend face to face sessions.